dan-leo/masters/thesis/v8/twopager.md

 \begin{minipage}{\linewidth}
 \begin{center}
 \includegraphics[width=1.0\linewidth]{../../../masters/code/tests/plotterk/Signal_power_TX_power_plot.pdf}
-\captionof{figure}{Transmit powers of packets (204/1597) from -10 to 23 dBm.
+\captionof{figure}[Transmit powers of packets (204/1597) up to 23dBm]{Transmit powers of packets (204/1597) from -10 to 23 dBm.
 (A) Transmit power decreases proportional to RSRP from around -100 dBm and stronger.
 (B) Attenuation/RSRP affects transmit power on MTN, and Vodacom remains at the 23 dBm max.
 (C) Variation in all tests.
 (D) ECL 0 and 1 uses less power but ECL 2 remains at max power.}
 \end{center}
 \end{minipage}